contentstack/contentstack-metalsmith/README.md

-## contentstack-metalsmith
+### About

 A metalsmith plugin to create a static website using [Built.io Contentstack](https://contentstack.built.io).

 ### Example

-In order to get started using `contentstack-metalsmith`, you can checkout our sample app at [`contentstack-metalsmith-static-site-demo`](https://github.com/builtio-contentstack/contentstack-metalsmith-demo)
+In order to get started using `contentstack-metalsmith`, you can checkout our sample app at [`contentstack-metalsmith-example`](https://github.com/builtio-contentstack/contentstack-metalsmith-example)

 ### Installation